A myth ties the origins of tea to an errant gust of wind that blew tea leaves into a Chinese emperor’s hot water more than 4,700 years ago.

-To prepare for future changes, farmers and companies need to act—if not now, then soon—if the tea in your mug is going to be there in the future.
 “Tea in China is mostly upland so your optimal temperature is between 13-30 °C (55-86 °F),” Biggs said.
 “Here, because it’s lowland tea, that upper temperature threshold is being crossed more consistently than it ever has in the past.”

 Biggs is working with researchers at the Tocklai Tea Research Institute (TRI) in Johrat, India to examine what aspects of climate change will have the greatest impact on tea yields.
 Heat is the most obvious tie for the region, but a shift in the Indian monsoon is also messing with plants.

 Recent research shows that the Indian monsoon is being punctuated by more intense wet spells, which can waterlog plants, causing root rot.

 Biggs and her colleague in Assam, Niladri Gupta, are also analyzing data on temperature and humidity and comparing it to tea yields in a given season to tease out what climate factor is playing the biggest role in affecting yields now—and what the future might hold.

 From there, they can make specific recommendations on how to cope with those climate impacts in the future, particularly for smallholder farmers who produce about a third of Assam’s tea and might not have the resources of large corporations also producing tea in the region.